-1. The device default is in 24-bit address mode.
-For 4-Byte mode or 4-Byte command, the address length is 32-bit.
-2. M5-4 must not be set as (1, 0).
+Note: The device default is in 24-bit address mode.
+For 4-Byte mode, the address length becomes 32-bit.

-8.19 Quad I/O Fast Read (EBh/ECh)
+8.19 Quad I/O Fast Read (EBH/ECH)

 The Quad I/O Fast Read command is similar to the Quad Output Fast Read command but with the capability to input the 3-Byte address (A23-A0) or a 4-Byte address (A31-A0) and a "Continuous Read Mode" Byte and dummy clocks.
 4-bit per clock is transferred by IO0, IO1, IO2, IO3, and each bit is latched in on the rising edge of SCLK, then the memory contents are shifted out 4-bit per clock cycle from IO0, IO1, IO2, IO3.
 The first Byte addressed can be at any location.
 The address is automatically incremented to the next higher address after each Byte of data is shifted out.